bnicholson98/masters-proj/README.md

 **A Machine Learning Approach to Stock Market Trading**

+This repo is split into 'development' and 'final'.
+While developing the project I was uploading my work to both this github and my University Gitlab, once files became too large to commit here I only pushed to the gitlab. 'development' shows all work and commits up until this point. 'final' shows the final important files and results.

 The main results can be found in the CSV files.
-For example, algo_dfV2-2019.csv refers to the results from the version 2 algoirthm on the 2019 data (this is the main test of the project).
+For example, algo_dfV2-2020.csv refers to the results from the version 2 algoirthm on the 2020 data.

-If you wish to reproduce these results you will need to download the repository, this contains the full_data.csv which is a 100+MB file that is necessary for both the learning processes and the execution of the automated trading algorithm.
-You will also need an IDE appropriate for running Python code in.

-The main scripts are simply in the 'codes' folder:
-- trading_algo: Algorithm V1 on 2019 data.
-- trading_algo2010: Algorithm V1 on 2010 data.
-- trading_algoV2: Algorithm V2 on 2019 data.
-- trading_algoV2-2010: Algorithm V2 on 2010 data.

 To run any of these, you will need to
+- Produce the dataset by running tech_inds_classifier.
+- Create the rf model by then running rf_model.
-- Update the filepath at the start of the code (replace ###YOUR_PATH### with the path your downloaded repo is in).
+**** Update the filepath at the start of the code (replace ###YOUR_PATH### with the path your downloaded repo is in).
 This is for calling the input data.

-The other scripts in the 'codes' folder are:
-- rf_model: script for performing grid search and testing random forest model.
-- tech_inds_classifier: script for creating the expansive input data with all technical indicators.

 If you wish to re-run rf_model, you will need to uncomment the code labelled gridsearch (this was commented out to avoid a grid search happening at every run of the code).
 This process will take over 1 hour to run.
 You will also need to update the path at the **start** of the code (as with the trading algo codes).